 A dependent adult with a disability is:

 The Utah exemption amount is 75 percent of the federal exemption amount for the same year.
-For 2013, the federal exemption amount is $3,900 and Utah’s exemption amount is $2,925.
-If your federal exemption amount is reduced due to high income your Utah exemption amount is also reduced.
+For 2015, the federal exemption amount is $4,000 and Utah’s exemption amount is $3,000.
+If your federal exemption amount is reduced due to high income, your Utah exemption amount is also reduced.

-Your federal and Utah exemption amount may be reduced if your Federal Adjusted Gross Income (FAGI) is higher than the amounts on the table below.
-Your FAGI is reported on line 4 of the Utah return as determined on your federal return:
+Your federal and Utah exemption amount may be reduced if your federal adjusted gross income (FAGI) is higher than the amounts on the table below.
+Your FAGI is reported on line 4 of your Utah return as determined on your federal return:

 |AGI Table||Filing Status|